tracktownsoftware/MultipleSolutionsTest/ReadMe.md

 git clone https://github.com/tracktownsoftware/MultipleSolutionsTest_Web
 ```

-Use VisualStudio or VSCode make changes in the large local repository MultipleSolutionsTest.
+Use VisualStudio or VSCode to make changes in the large local repository MultipleSolutionsTest.

 Run MultipleSolutionsTest\CopyToSmallRepos\copyToSmallRepos.bat to copy your changes to the smaller local repos MultipleSolutionsTest_Web and MultipleSolutionsTest_Windows.